Market Penetration Strategy

 While expanding into a new region, market differentiation and local adaptation of your products, pricing, promotion, and partnerships tailored to local requirements are key for you to gain market penetration.

-Example: You may partner up with local Asian brands and influencers to promote products of Onine Fashion Inc. to a broader local audience around Asia.
+For example, you can partner up with local Asian brands and influencers to promote the products of Onine Fashion Inc. to a broader local audience around Asia.

 Step 10 – Monitor and Adjust Your Strategy